 Yup, they have.
 They also gave birth at home until about 60 years or so ago, surrounded by women for emotional and physical support.
 And while some women still make the choice to have their babies at home, a lot of them hire doulas.
 Because whether you have your baby at home or in a hospital bed, you’re going to be hard-pressed to find anybody to stay with you 24/7.
 That’s what doulas do.
 We never leave you alone (unless you want us to).

 You have to be in active labour before you can have an epidural.
 The longest part of your labour is probably going to be the stage before your body hits a rhythm of regular contractions.
 Sometimes this stage can last for a couple of days, so it’s nice to have a doula to help you stay calm, rested and comfortable before the big event.

-But my husband/partner is going to be there.
+But my husband/partner is going to be there to support me.

-Look, I know how much you love your other-half, but there’s a good chance that they aren’t going to know what positions you need to try when you have back labour or when the contractions are one-on-top-of-the-other.
-They are going to get tired.
-They are going to say the wrong thing and piss you off.
-They may not understand what the doctor or nurse is saying to you, either.
+Look, I know how much you love your other-half, but there’s a good chance that he isn't going to know what positions you need to try when you have back labour or when the contractions are one-on-top-of-the-other.
+He's going to get tired.
+He's going to say the wrong thing and piss you off.
+He may not understand what the doctor or nurse is saying to you, either.
+He may even think it's a good idea to bring his mother into the delivery room to "help".
 A doula will provide you with physical, emotional and educational support so you can both understand and make decisions that are best for you.

 But I’m having a scheduled caesarean birth.